- Weeklys' expirations are shorter than regular options.

-The unique feature of Weeklys
+The unique thing about Weeklys

-The construction of Weeklys is nearly identical to traditional options contracts in every way but one.
+Weeklys are nearly identical to traditional options contracts in every way but one.
 Just like traditional options contracts, Weeklys grant the owner the right, but not the obligation, to buy or sell a security at a specified price before a certain date.
 The buyer of a Weekly call has the right to buy the underlying stock at a set price until the option contract expires.
 The buyer of a Weekly put has the right to sell the underlying stock at a set price until the date that the contract expires.

 This date, known as the expiration date, is the lone differentiator between Weeklys and traditional options, and is critical to understanding how weekly options work.
 As their name suggests, Weeklys expire every week, typically on Fridays at market close.
 Traditional options contracts typically expire on the third Friday of each month.
-On the other end of the spectrum, LEAPS can have expirations as far out as three years.
+On the other end of the spectrum, LEAPS can have expirations as far out as 3 years.